 A further major milestone in Blackshaws’ development came in 2004 when the Alnwick business relocated to Lionheart Enterprise Park on the outskirts of the town.
 For almost 80 years the company had operated from Bondgate Without close to the town centre, but access difficulties, lack of parking, the closure of the Esso filling station and the condition of the building meant that it was time for a move.
 The land was sold to a Housing Association and all the money was invested into a brand new purpose built facility with a state-of-the-art workshop, spacious showroom and offices.

-Two years later an equally significant development took place at the Berwick dealership when Blackshaws built a major extension to accommodate the new Vauxhall franchise.
-A three quarter of a million investment into a new building with increased floor space, improved workshop and an extended showroom meant the business was now a fully compliant dealership for both Vauxhall and Suzuki.
+Two years later a further development took place at the Berwick dealership when Blackshaws built a major extension to accommodate the new Vauhall franchise.

-After four years of successful trading in the upgraded Berwick dealership Blackshaws was approached early in 2010 by a Vauxhall Dealer Group with an offer to buy the Berwick site.
-Although it was an incredibly hard decision to make after spending 11 years building up the business, Blackshaws Berwick was sold as a going concern in July of 2010.
+After 4 years of successful trading in the upgraded dealership, Blackshaws was approached early in 2010 by a Vauxhall Dealer Group with an offer to buy the Berwick site.
+Although it was an incredibly difficult decision to make after spending 11 years building up the business, Blackshaws Berwick was sold as a going concern in July of 2010.
 Blackshaws still has many friends and customers in the Berwick area and continues to develop business in north Northumberland and the Scottish Borders by offering car sales and servicing from its dealership in Alnwick.